ElektraInitiative/libelektra/doc/help/kdb-lsmeta.md

   Print version info.
 - `-0`, `--null`:
   Use binary 0 termination.
+- `-v`, `--verbose`:
+  Show which key will be used.

 ## EXAMPLE

 To see which meta keys are associated with a key:
-	`kdb lsmeta user/example/key`
+	`kdb lsmeta /example/key`

 ## SEE ALSO